Her Beguiling Butler

 Cerise DeLand • July 31, 2015

-The lovely widow at Number Ten Dudley Crescent hopes to lead a merry life without any husband to replace the elderly one she recently buried.
+The lovely widow at No. 10 Dudley Crescent hopes to lead a merry life without any husband to replace the elderly one she recently buried.
 Yet Lady Ranford finds herself in a pickle.
-Her new butler, Finnley, is not only the most obstinate man she’s ever met, but also an enigma.
+Her new butler, Finnley, is not only the most obstinate man she’s ever met, but he’s a virile enigma.

 She’s never been lured to naughtiness with a man.
-Heaven knows, she certainly shouldn’t fantasize about the tall, dark, scowling creature who runs her household like his finely tuned pocket watch.
+Heaven knows, she certainly shouldn’t fantasize about the tall, dark, scowling creature who runs her household like a finely tuned clock.

 But she can’t help herself.
 She needs to taste him—or dismiss him.